 What is Continuous Deployment?

 Continuous Deployment is a set of tools and methods for creating new software.
-These help developers update or change automated process-related code.
+These procedures help developers update or change automated process-related code.
 Plus, it allows users to test the system with a live production environment.
 Thus, it ensures code acceleration.

 Its leading purpose is to cut the software building time.
 Hence, developers write code while testing it to provide accurate working.
 This tactic guarantees the prevention of risks when code presents any breakable feature.
 As a result, it gives immediate solutions and analysis to reduce the solving time.
 Its feedback eases the live environment to check how it is going on.